 Heartbeat International honored venerable pro-life advocate and pastor Andy Merritt this week during its Annual Conference.

-After Merritt died in the fall of 2020 decided immediately to establish an Andy Merritt Scholarship
+After Merritt died in the fall of 2020 it was decided immediately within Heartbeat to establish an Andy Merritt Scholarship.

 “He always had a smile on his face and always talking about Jesus,” said Heartbeat International President Jor-El Godsey.